ev3rshade/clueless-outfitpicker/README.md

 We used React for its component-based architecture, which makes the UI modular, reusable, and easier to maintain.
 Its strong ecosystem and modern development patterns are ideal for building interactive user interfaces like the prompt form, outfit display cards, and wardrobe components.

-We decided to use vite as the build tool because it offers extremely fast dev server startup and hot-module reloading.
+We decided to use Vite as the build tool because it offers extremely fast dev server startup and hot-module reloading.
 This significantly improves development speed compared to older bundlers like Webpack.

 ### Backend – Express, Node.js